Slab has earned its place in the hearts of many teams for its robust knowledge base features.

 Want Knowledge to Find You, Not the Other Way Around?

-If your team spends most of their time in Slack or their browser, Guru might be the perfect fit.
+If your team spends most of their time in Slack or their browser, Super might be the perfect fit.
 Its integrations allow knowledge to surface directly where you're working, eliminating the need to switch between apps and hunt for information.

 Need a Dedicated Solution for Customer Self-Service?